 This rule does not apply where the offeror stipulates in the original conditions of the offer that a certain alternative form of consideration will lapse after a certain period of time and will therefore not be available for the entire acceptance period.
 The principles underlying rules II.7 and III.2 mean that the acceptance period for all alternative forms of consideration must be no shorter than three weeks or, with regard to offers covered by Section III, no shorter than four weeks.
-Furthermore, this rule does not apply where the offeror, according to a provision to this effect, waives or moderates one or more of the stipulated conditions for completion, e.g. where a condition which states that completion of the offer is conditional on the tog bort: component of tog bort: component and tog bort: increase the cash component tog bort: Rules offeror acquiring more than 90 per cent of the shares in the offeree company is amended to acquisition of more than 50 per cent of the shares in the offeree company.
+Furthermore, this rule does not apply where the offeror, according to a provision to this effect, waives or moderates one or more of the stipulated conditions for completion, e.g. where a condition which states that completion of the offer is conditional on the offeror acquiring more than 90 per cent of the shares in the offeree company is amended to acquisition of more than 50 per cent of the shares in the offeree company.